weaviate/weaviate-io/developers/weaviate/current/configuration/backups.md

 [here](https://github.com/semi-technologies/weaviate/issues/2153).
 The same
 proposal will also make backups more resiliant against node restarts.
 In v1.15 an unexpected node restart during a backup operation leads to a failed backup.
-You can alwasy create a new backup after the restart.
+You can always create a new backup after the restart.

 # Other Use cases